shar1738/RustDesk_Gaming/README.md

 (Ctrl + R: Reset the radius)
 (Ctrl + S: To Save the radius)
 (Ctrl + L: To Load the saved radius)

-For GM Users:
-Run the GM file.
-All controls are listed in the GM_GUI.

 (You can always manually write in your windows name this is just for people who want to copy and paste, in GETTING EVERYTHING WORKING I elaborate on this).
 For RD_WINDOW_CONFINEMENT Users: